anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 Read the lab - narrative below, review the code, and then start trying out the lab.

+### 1.14.
+Credits

+The code in this lab was originally developed by Tek Systems for Google Cloud.

 <hr>
+# LAB
 <hr>

 ## 2.0.
 Clone this repo in Cloud Shell